 A Growing Skyline

-A quarter of a century ago, London had few high-rise buildings and St. Paul’s Cathedral was a dominant presence on the skyline, as it had been since the beginning of the 18th century.
+A quarter of a century ago, London had few high-rise buildings and St. Paul’s Cathedral was a dominant presence on the skyline.
 In the past 20 years, however, London’s financial district and certain sections of the South Bank have sprouted dozens of glass-and-steel towers.
 Renzo Piano’s The Shard, a 1,016-foot skyscraper, overlooks London Bridge.
-The Shard contains a Shangri-La hotel, plus an open-air observation deck on the 72nd floor, at a height of 802 feet.
+The Shard contains a Shangri-La hotel, plus an open-air observation deck on the 72nd floor.

 London’s art scene was revolutionized by the opening of Tate Modern in 2000, housed within the vast former Bankside Power Station.
 After a visit, I like to take the 15-minute trip along the Thames aboard the Tate Boat to Tate Britain, London’s principal collection of British art, which contains major works by Turner, Constable and Gainsborough, as well as those by contemporary masters such as Henry Moore and Francis Bacon.
 A major extension, which opened in 2016, offers 10 floors of gallery space dedicated to film, temporary installations and interactive performance art.